How to Propose a Talk?

 Don’t assume everyone in the review committee knows you.
 Please always submit a full proposal.

 Avoiding plagiarism.
-We welcome all forms of sharing, but it should be clear which sections are original and which are citation of previous work.
+We welcome all forms of sharing, but it should be clear which sections are original and which are the citation of previous work.

 How to Choose the Python Level